This information is part of the Colgate University catalog, 2024-25.

 Assistant Professors Hill, Jordan

-The Women's Studies Program recognizes gender as the primary category of human knowledge and action.
-Women's studies understands the complexity of human lives as gender interconnects with sexuality, race, class, ability, nationality, ethnicity, religion, and age in the constitution of experience and identities.
+The Women's, Gender, and Sexuality Studies Program (WGSS) recognizes gender and sexuality as primary categories of human knowledge and action.
+WGSS understands the complexity of human lives as gender and sexuality intersect with race, class, ability, nationality, ethnicity, religion, and age in the constitution of experience and identities.
 Centering underrepresented voices and knowledge, our students analyze how social power and cultural norms shape the ways in which class, gender, race, and sexuality assign value to bodies, and why this matters.

 Program courses are intersectional, meaning we encourage students to reflect on the ways in which knowledge is produced within different, intersecting, and oftentimes unrecognized systems of oppression and to examine categories that are presented as natural and permanent in their cultural and historical context.
 In this way, the program prioritizes self-reflexivity.
 Lastly, the program aims to help students acquire the skills of critical analysis and imagine alternatives that challenge the naturalizing of inequalities, by reading deeply and writing well as the basis of praxis.
 Our senior capstone experience invites majors and minors to move from theory to practice, and translate their values into a final praxis project that can generate dialogue and action in their communities.